 Today this procession has been slightly changed to suit modern lifestyles and sometimes the couple agrees on most of the details (including the bride-price) and they set the date to suit their busy lives.
 When it comes close to the wedding day, this Sou Khor procession is organised just for the sake of Lao custom or tradition.

 The night before the Laos wedding takes place, an informal ceremony is held at the bride-to-be’s home, and sometimes the groom holds the same ceremony at his place as well.
-This is call an Oun Dong (meaning wedding or marriage warming) and it only involves close friends and relatives who come to help with wedding preparations as well as to eat and drink.
+This is called Oun Dong (literally translated: wedding or marriage warming) and it only involves close friends and relatives who come to help with wedding preparations as well as to eat and drink.
 The things to prepare include Pha Khuan (handmade marigold pyramid made of banana leaves and flowers), food for the big day and the new couple’s bedroom.
 In this room tradition demands the bed must be made by the mother of the bride or an older female who has a good family (with a good husband and good children and who is not divorced, or a widow).

 On the big day, the bride is dressed with a traditional Lao silk Sinh (Lao skirt), and silk blouse, and has her hair tied up in a special way with gold decoration.
 This ensemble is finished off with a gold necklace, bracelets, earrings and a bell.